 R. T. France (2002, p 896) suggests that it was probably Mark who was responsible for this term, who began his book with the words “The beginning of the gospel of Jesus Christ, the Son of God” (Mk 1:1).
 The term “gospel” simply means “good news”; and the good news refers to the subject-matter of the book, not its literary type.
 But it soon became a literary type as the other three canonical gospels and the various apocryphal gospels followed, and became established as such by the second century.
 Justin Martyr (100-165 AD) for example, writes “For the apostles, in the memoirs composed by them, which are called Gospels, have thus delivered unto us what was enjoined upon them” (First Apology Chap 66).

-So the Gospels are not biographies as we understand that concept; neither are they objective histories.
+The Gospels are neither objective linear histories where one event follows another in literal accuracy, nor biographies, as we understand these concepts; yet they are historical and real (Lk 1:1-4) and biographical, and were written to elicit a response from their readers.
 Instead, the gospels as “The Gospel”, proclaim the coming of the Kingdom of God in the person of Jesus Christ, and that forgiveness of sin and eternal life for all believers have been secured by his death on the cross.
 They focus on the last year(s) of Jesus’ life and then his death, burial, resurrection, and ascension.
 Much of their content consists of his teaching, sermons, and miracles; indeed, the Gospels themselves might be seen to be sermonic.
 This style of writing would have been familiar to readers in the ancient world as lives of various political and military leaders, philosophers, and national histories etc. were written, often urging their readers to emulate the examples and ideals of those about whom they write; and yet they were very different because of their subject matter.

 Livy intentionally writes history to bring about reform